 Baildon Road, Baildon, Shipley, Bradford 17

-Late Gothic Revival design of the 1930s by the Bradford architect Charles Simpson, who built widely in the parish.
+A late Gothic Revival design of the 1930s by the Bradford architect Charles Simpson, who built widely in the diocese.
 This dual purpose stone-built structure makes a positive contribution to the local scene.

-Baildon originated as a village in the hills to the north of Shipley, but was greatly extended with inter-war housing.
+Baildon originated as a village in the hills to the north of Shipley, but was greatly extended with interwar housing.
 From 1863 Baildon Catholics attended Mass in Shipley.
-A Mass centre to serve the growing community was established 1929; Fr McGarvey first celebrated Mass in the Woodbottom School in December that year and in 1930 in a hut in Cliffe Lane.
+A Mass centre to serve the growing community was established 1929; Fr McGarvey held the first services in the Woodbottom School in December that year and in 1930 in a hut in Cliffe Lane.
 The site for a new church was bought for £720 in 1930; Fr McGarvey raised 90% of the building fund from America.
 The first Mass was celebrated in the new church on 2 July 1933.
 St Aidan’s became a parish in 1945 with Fr McGarvey the first parish priest.

 The interior has not been inspected, but is understood to have an aisleless nave with oak pews and plain plastered walls.
 The shallow sanctuary has an oak altar and liturgical fittings.
 The floor is carpeted and there are two mosaic panels to St Aidan and St Oswald in the sanctuary.
 The parish hall has a suspended ceiling and timber floor, with a bar at one end.